Yiu-dororong/case-study-practice-1/README.md

 (1) **Usage**

-Some cases of complete idle, or highly inactive usage are found.
+Some cases of being completely idle, or highly inactive are found.

 Not everyone wears it whole day, only a half of them wear them frequently.

-Even fewer people wear it during sleeping
+Even fewer people wear it during sleeping.

 (2) **Health**

-BMI is a outdated measurement, and should be avoid.
+BMI is a outdated measurement, and they may be a lot of factors affect it.

-Very little correlation was found
+Very little correlation was found.

-More steps give more distances and also more calories Intensity of distance: Moderately Active (10%) < Very Active (26%) < Light Active (64%), which is unexpected to see the most active category being second place
+More steps give more distances and also more calories.

+Intensity of distance: Moderately Active (10%) < Very Active (26%) < Light Active (64%), which is unexpected to see the most active category being the second place.

 (3) **Limitation**